The Best Supplements for Memory and Brain Fog in 2026

 The neurochemistry of brain fog comes down to a few core pathways: adenosine buildup making you sluggish, GABA imbalances keeping you mentally tense, and dopamine dips killing your motivation to focus.
 The best supplements for memory and brain fog target all three of these pathways simultaneously.

 That's the thinking behind Roon.
-It's a zero-nicotine sublingual pouch built around four compounds covered in this article: 40mg of caffeine, L-theanine, theacrine, and methylliberine.
-The combination is designed to deliver 4 to 6 hours of sustained focus without jitters, crashes, or the tolerance buildup that makes caffeine-only solutions fade over time.
+Roon's zero-nicotine focus pouches are built around four compounds covered in this article: 80mg of caffeine, L-theanine, theacrine, and methylliberine.
+The combination is designed to deliver six to eight hours of sustained focus without jitters, crashes, or the tolerance buildup that makes caffeine-only solutions fade over time.

 No pills to swallow.
 No waiting 45 minutes for a capsule to dissolve.
 Just place it under your lip and get back to the thing you sat down to do.